-In this Martin and Sylvia Nature School story, "Pretend Poetry", there has been a string of warm days where brother and sister live, and Sylvia wonders if Spring has arrived.
-Daddy — and then Sofia — assure her that Winter would return, but it isn't until Mrs. Brown explores the "pretend Spring" through Haiku poetry that Sylvia truly understands.
+In this Martin and Sylvia Nature School story, "Pretend Poetry", there has been a string of warm days where brother and sister live.
+Consequently, Sylvia wonders if Spring has arrived.
+Daddy — and then Sofia — assure her that Winter would return.
+However, t it isn't until Mrs. Brown explores the "pretend Spring" through Haiku poetry that Sylvia truly understands.

 Playing with mud can be much like visual poetry.
 You can mold it and shape it just like you can words and syllables in a Haiku.

-The best part of introducing mud play to your child is that you most likely already have everything your child will need.
+The best part of this mud craft project is that you most likely already have everything your child will need.
 Even if you only have a small porch with no yard, you can get started with a bucket and a bag of top soil.

 -treasures from nature: leaves, flowers, grass, twigs, bark, berries, pebbles, seeds, seashells, etc.